 Hit the road and enjoy the scenic drive down to the seaside town of Inverloch.
 Pass through rolling green hills and lush farmland and stop off at dairy farms along the way.
 Head further afield and take the 12-kilometre Bunurong Coastal Drive from Inverloch to Cape Paterson.
 The seaside route offers spectacular views and natural attractions ready to explore, such as Eagles Nest, Twin Reefs, Shack Bay, The Caves and Flat Rocks.

 Bushwalks and hiking

-Various boardwalks, tracks and trails provide a tranquil setting for great short walks, bushwalks and hiking activities.
-Wander the boardwalks and discover the mangroves and marshlands along the Screw Creek Nature Walk or, for a bit for fresh sea air, stroll along the cliffs of the George Bass Coastal Walk and take in spectacular views of Bass Strait.
+Explore the many boardwalks, walking tracks and coastal trails snaking through Inverloch and delve into the town's beautiful natural surroundings.
+Wander down the kid-friendly Screw Creek Nature Walk to explore the marshlands, which lead to gorgeous views of Anderson Inlet.
+For a bit of fresh sea air, stroll along the cliffs of the George Bass Coastal Walk and take in spectacular views of Bass Strait.

 Things to do

 Journey between two of Victoria's most loved tourist attractions - the Penguin Parade on Phillip Island and Wilsons Promontory National Park.

 Explore Gippsland's great expanse of rivers, lakes and beaches for fishing aplenty.
 Reel in a selection worthy of a glorious gourmet barbecue.